 Financial Aid Help Center

-- Copy of 2012 W2s for the 2013-2014 FAFSA or 2013 W2s for the 2014-2015 FAFSA.
+- Copy of 2014 W2s for the 2015-2016 FAFSA.
 Dependent students must bring student and parent(s) W2s.
 Independent students must bring student/spouse W2s. **For questions regarding dependent or independent status, please contact the Financial Aid Help Center**

 - List of all untaxed income received in the household, child support, VA disability, worker’s compensation, housing allowances, IRA accounts, etc.

-- List of child support paid out for a child and the child’s name.
+- List of child support paid out and received for a child/children.

 - FAFSA PIN (Personal Identification Number).
-If a dependent student, parent must also have a FAFSA PIN number.
+If a dependent student, parent must also have a FAFSA PIN.
 A PIN may also be obtained during the appointment.